Addaoud/IntronRetention/README.md

 <img src="https://github.com/Addaoud/IntronRetention/blob/main/model.PNG" width="640">

 ## Introduction
-This repositery provides code and experiments to demonstrate the value of foundation models of chromatin state for accurate prediction of human introns that are subject to intron retention (IR).
-We used two approaches for leveraging the [Sei](https://github.com/FunctionLab/sei-framework) architecture for predicting retained introns: The Fine-tuned Sei version uses the representation learned by the Sei convolutional layers, adding an additional convolutional block plus pooling and fully connected and output layers.
+This repository provides code and experiments to demonstrate the value of foundation models of chromatin state for accurate prediction of human introns that are subject to intron retention (IR).
+We used two approaches for leveraging the [Sei](https://github.com/FunctionLab/sei-framework) architecture for predicting retained introns: The Fine-tuned Sei version uses the representation learned by the Sei convolutional layers, adding a convolutional block plus pooling and fully connected and output layers.
 Alternatively, the Sei-outputs version uses the chromatin targets learned by Sei (transcription factor binding, histone modifications, and chromatin accessibility) and uses these as input to a logistic regression or light-GBM classifier.
-Furthermore, this repositery uses a novel approach to score the relevance of each transcription factor in the Jaspar Database in intron retention, using Integrated Gradients (IG).
+Furthermore, this repository uses a novel approach to score the relevance of each transcription factor in the Jaspar Database in intron retention, using Integrated Gradients (IG).
 The data was obtained from [here](https://github.com/fahadahaf/chromir).
 You can find a description on the number of sequences in each class, the sequence length, and the number of sequences with ambiguous bps in the notebook [Data_description.ipynb](https://github.com/Addaoud/IntronRetention/blob/main/Data_description.ipynb).

 ## Installation
-You can clone this repositery using the command:
+You can clone this repository using the command:
 ```
 git clone https://github.com/Addaoud/IntronRetention.git
 ```

 ## Dependencies
-You can create a python virtual envirenemnt or an anaconda envirenemnt to install the dependencies using pip or conda:
+You can create a python virtual environment or an anaconda environment to install the dependencies using pip or conda:
 ```
 pip install -r requirements.txt
 conda install -r requirements.txt